 The privilege of holding an elected or appointed position as an ASUW representative shall be in accordance with the following provisions.

 Section 1.
-A member of the ASUW may be removed from office in the ASUW Executive, Legislative, or Judicial branches if he/she has been found to be on conduct probation as assigned by a Student Judicial Affairs Officer in the Dean of Students Office, or if he has been found guilty of other acts which compromise his/her integrity as a student leader and representative of the ASUW.
+A member of the ASUW may be removed from office in the ASUW Executive, Legislative, or Judicial branches if they have been found to be on conduct probation as assigned by a Student Judicial Affairs Officer in the Dean of Students Office, or if he has been found guilty of other acts which compromise their integrity as a student leader and representative of the ASUW.
 This standard must be maintained throughout the term of office.